FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2024-11-27-LibraryPrep-ZymoSwitch-BermudaTPC-Mcav_Dlab.md

 ## Library prep
-I run the library prep protocol linked above, with the Mcav- and Dlab- sample extracted by Zoe.
+I ran the library prep protocol linked above, with the Mcav-B1 and Dlab-D1 sample extracted by Zoe.

 Here's a breakdown of input RNA volume and quantity: